SovereignCloudStack/standards/Standards/scs-0005-v2-project-governance.md

 Each eligible voter is asked to rank the candidates according to their priorities.
 The four favorite choices among all voters will be elected into the _SCS Project Board_.
+In case there are four or fewer nominees for the election, no formal vote will be conducted, and all nominees will be elected into the _SCS Project Board_.

 ## Roles in the _SCS Project Board_